-Butterflies are a bit different, they mostly consume water by landing in pools of mud.
+Butterflies mostly consume water by landing in pools of mud or damp dirt.
 This helps them absorb minerals from the ground, which they need for healthy egg production.
 I haven’t yet figured out a system for having a consistently muddy area aside from the splashes that fly out of our fountain, but I try to pour water in some shady areas of the yard whenever I think of it.

 Heat Rocks: Butterflies require an elevated body temperature to be able to fly.
 If they aren’t warm enough (approximately 55º F), their wings don’t move!
 From what I witnessed last year, the warmer the better (obviously there are extreme exceptions).
-When temperatures are low, butterflies can often be seen warming up on smooth rocks that have been “pre-heated” by the sun.
-Think about how hot a rock feels in the summer sun, that’s exactly what butterflies are looking for.
+When temperatures are low, butterflies can often be seen warming up on smooth rocks that have been “pre-heated” by the summer sun.
 If you provide a few of these open, flat/smooth rocks in your garden, they’ll be happy to stay a while.

 Tall Grasses: Tall, native grasses provide shelter from predators as well as from wind.
 On a breezy day, butterflies can often be found hanging onto a sturdy blade of tall grass until the weather improves.
 Tall grasses also provide shelter and habitat for birds, especially in the fall/winter months.
 Try to find a few varieties that are native to your area in order to provide the most appropriate accommodations.
 Check out Prairie Moon’s wide selection here or visit your local nursery.

-Bee Hotels: Okay, full disclosure, I didn’t know this was a thing until yesterday, but I’m already very excited about it.
-Many species of bees are solitary, meaning they don’t live in a hive.
+Bee Hotels: Many species of bees are solitary, meaning they don’t live in a hive.
 They have to find their own shelter, often burrowing into wooden nooks and crannies.
 You can make their real estate search much simpler by providing housing designed just for this purpose!
-You could probably DIY a version of this, but I’m not very crafty so I ordered this adorable one from Amazon.

 #7: Get The Right Tools: